Lebanon says Israel offered no proof of border tunnels

 On Wednesday, Nabih Berri, Lebanon’s parliament speaker and ally of Hezbollah, said Israel offered no “coordinates or information” about the tunnels during the regular weekly meeting held at the UN position in southern Lebanon.
 His comments were carried by the National News Agency.

-In a statement Wednesday, the Lebanese army called Israeli reports of tunnels across the border “allegations.”
+In a statement, the Lebanese army called Israeli reports of tunnels across the border “allegations.”
 It called on Israel to present specific coordinates and information about the location of such tunnels.
 The army urged Israel not to carry out any work inside Lebanese territory.

+The Israeli army released photographs, video footage and an illustrative map Tuesday of what it says is the first of several tunnels snaking into Israeli territory that it soon plans to destroy.

+He added that U.N.
+Secretary-General Antonio Guterres’ ”principle is that the building of tunnels from one country to another for military purposes is wholly unacceptable.”

+Israeli Prime Minister Benjamin Netanyahu, meanwhile, said he spoke with Guterres by phone Wednesday, telling him that he expects the U.N. to condemn the violation of Israeli sovereignty.
+Netanyahu also said he hopes the international community imposes increased sanctions on Hezbollah in response to Israel’s exposure of the tunnels.

-Ali Bazzi, a lawmaker from Berri’s parliamentary bloc, said Israel had no evidence to its claims, calling them a “distraction” and an attempt by Israel’s Prime Minister Benjamin Netanyahu to “evade” possible new indictment at home for corruption charges.
+Ali Bazzi, a lawmaker from Berri’s parliamentary bloc, said Israel had no evidence to its claims, calling them a “distraction” and an attempt by Netanyahu to “evade” possible new indictment at home for corruption charges.
+This week, Israeli police recommended filing charges against the prime minister.
+A final decision will be made by the attorney general in the coming months.

 Under the U.N. resolution that ended the 2006 war between Israel and Hezbollah, Hezbollah is barred from operating in southern Lebanon.
 Israel has long accused it of violating the resolution.
 Lebanon says Israel, too, regularly violated its air, sea and land spaces.